The Angus Lawson Memorial Trust

 Overview

 Founded in 2007, The Angus Lawson Memorial Trust (ALMT) was established to create a lasting legacy for Angus Lawson.
-With over 15 years of grantmaking experience, the Trust focuses on improving the quality of life for the world's most marginalized children and young people.
-In 2023, ALMT supported 33 projects, helping 15,087 children and young people across 15 countries worldwide, providing an average of 223 hours of targeted support per person.
-The Trust prioritizes grassroots organizations with annual incomes under £1 million, seeking early intervention projects that address the root causes of inequality through innovative, measurable solutions.
+The Trust focuses on improving the quality of life for the world's most marginalised children and young people.
+ALMT prioritises grassroots organisations with annual incomes under £1 million, seeking early intervention projects that address the root causes of inequality through innovative, measurable solutions.
 Beyond funding, ALMT provides pro bono support including database training, fundraising expertise, and digital media development.
-The Trust operates a unique co-funding model that enables individual donors, trusts, and companies to directly contribute to vetted partnership projects.
+The Trust operates a unique co-funding model that enables donors to contribute to vetted partnership projects.

 Funding Priorities